vintasoftware/django-zombodb/README.rst

         ]

         operations = [
-            django_zombodb.operations.ZomboDBExtension(),
+            django_zombodb.operations.ZomboDBExtension(),  # <<< here
-            ...
+            migrations.AddIndex...
         ]

-5. Run the migrations (Postgres user must be SUPERUSER to create the ZomboDB extension):
+6. Run the migrations (Postgres user must be SUPERUSER to create the ZomboDB extension):

 ::

     python manage.py migrate

-6. Done!
+7. Done!
 Now you can make Elasticsearch queries directly from your model:

 .. code-block:: python